wraafum/skb8czerwca/README.md

 - Requires a modern browser with ES module support.
 - Running the files directly with the `file://` scheme may fail; use a local server.
 - Saves are kept only in the current browser; there is no cloud sync.

+## License

+This project is distributed under the terms of the MIT License.
+See [LICENSE](LICENSE) for details.

+## Additional Files

+A short character sheet is provided in [Karta_postaci.md](Karta_postaci.md) instead of the previous binary document.
+All in-game graphics are tiny placeholder images embedded as base64 strings so the repository contains no binary assets.